|

 Elements of visual composition

-- The Light: The effects of direction, temperature and
+- Light: The effects of direction, temperature and

 intensity.
 Sunrise and sunset, light and shadow; the dynamic